phdfbk/phdfbk.github.io/alumni/_posts/01-01-2015-raimondi-erica.md

 university: University of Trento
 advisor: Schizzerotto Antonio
 year: 2015
 title: Increased qualifications and fewer dropouts?
-From compulsory schooling to vocational education in Italy.
+From compulsory schooling to vocational education in Italy
 ---